k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak feedback between shopkeepers and Draugr
 - Shop prices for Draugr, other price tweaks
 - Draugr really are zombies, which are undead
+- Fix: ^X message for being warned of undead